GaloisInc/daedalus/pdf-driver/test/README.md

         run the test on this input-file:  corpora/CORPORANAME/$base done

-Two tools currently are supported, by name (see `src/RunTestSet.hs`):
+These tools currently are supported, by name (see `src/run-testset/Tools.hs`):
   - validatePDF : `pdf-hs-driver ...`
   - totext      : `pdf-hs-driver -t ...`
+  - cmap-sf     : parses CMAP (simple fonts)
+  - cmap-cid    : parses CMAP (CID fonts)

 ## What we store in the repo ##